godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 This is handled nowadays by a type of technology called "streaming".
 It means that assets are pulled from disk on demand (loaded only at the time they are needed), rather than as a part of a larger stage.
 The most common types of streaming are:

 * **Texture streaming**: All textures are loaded in a tiny size by default.
 As textures get closer to the camera, higher resolution versions (or mip-maps) are streamed from disk.
 Textures which haven't been used for some frames are freed instead.
 At any given time, the textures loaded (and their detail) closely reflect the place the player is in.
 * **Mesh streaming**: Models are loaded as low detail (few vertices).
 As they gradually approach the camera, higher resolution versions are streamed from disk.
-Models that were not used (displayed) since a while are often just freed and will be loaded again when needed.
+Models that were not used (displayed) for a while are often just freed and will be loaded again when needed.
 * **Animation streaming**: Modern games have long cinematics, which require a lot of animation data.
-Loading those animations require a lot of memory and loading them takes a lot of time.
+Loading those animations requires a lot of memory and loading them takes a lot of time.
 To avoid this, animations are streamed by generally keeping the first second or two in memory and then new sections are loaded on demand as the animation plays.
 Godot 4.0 supports strong animation compression and animation pages, so most of the work is already done.
 * **Audio streaming**: Similar to animation streaming, it requires storing the first second or two of audio and then streaming the rest directly from disk.

 Of the above, most are relatively straightforward to implement.
 The most complex is *mesh streaming*, which generally needs to be implemented together with a GPU culling strategy to ensure that very large amounts of models can be drawn at no CPU cost.
 This is more or less what techniques like *Nanite* do in Unreal, although Godot does not need to implement something that complex to be of use in most cases.